Alesh Jermar: Music for Synthesizers

 When one of his students introduced Alesh to synthesizers in the early 1980s, he was inspired to expand his musical focus.
 Synthesizers offered him a wide spectrum of sounds to be created, such as instruments of a symphony orchestra together with sounds of organ, harp, harpsichord, pealing bells, Spanish guitars, and human voices, They also enabled him to incorporate the sounds of nature, including authentic voices of whales, wolves, and loons.
 He combined his knowledge of Gregorian Chant and twentieth century classical music with his keen interest in new sounds and contemporary musical styles in order to create his new signature sound.
 The first piece recorded on synthesizers followed his visit to Norwegian fiords, capturing their peace and tranquility.
 This was followed by the CD entitled Crossway of Dreams, his first commercial recording since his award-winning Fantasy for the Left Hand and Human Conscience.
 Crossway of Dreams was inspired by nature, visual images, poems, fairy tales, and paintings of his friend Ivan Dobroruka, who designed the CD's cover.
 It could often be heard on the Hearts of Space radio station in the early nineties.
 Next came the recording entitled the Children of Atlantis, dedicated to children of the past, present and future.
 Concerned that too much dependence on media can sap children's ability to think and create, he intended to encourage them to dream, build fantasies, and inspire creativity.
 Alesh was also fascinated with nature and worried about the environment being polluted and destroyed.
-His music stands as a testament to his love of nature and concern for all humanity.